Subaru Impreza WRX STi upgrading Good Garage Scheme

 Although some modifications are made to the body styling it is what is under the bonnet, under the car and under the wheel arches that counts.
 Upgrading the air filter to a Pipercross foam or Green Cotton or K&N panel filter to provide an uprated air flow can increase performance by a few horsepowers at relatively small cost (£40-50).

-One of the most common upgrades that is carried out is replacing the standard exhaust with an aftermarket one such as a
+One of the most common upgrades that is carried out is replacing the standard exhaust with an aftermarket one such as a Jetstream Exhausts

-Further performance upgrades involve replacing the turbocharger for a larger aftermarket version, replacing the standard injectors and fitting an uprated fuel pump help to boost performance but at this stage remapping or replacing the ECU and fitting something like a Pipercross, Green cotton or Powertec induction kit & Front Mount InterCooler.
+Further Subaru power performance upgrades involve replacing the turbocharger for a larger aftermarket version, replacing the standard injectors and fitting an uprated fuel pump help to boost performance but at this stage remapping or replacing the ECU and fitting something like a Pipercross, Green cotton or Powertec induction kit & Front Mount InterCooler.

 Ceramic coating of the exhaust headers, up and down pipes and turbo to keep the heat down becomes desirable at this stage.